Build & Development Commands

 - Validate Ansible playbooks with

-and test using molecule
+ansible-lint and test using molecule if applicable

 - Write and run Python unit tests using

-and check for formatting with black
+pytest and check for formatting with black and flake8

 Code Style & Guidelines